-Thresholds Requires Cood Outstanding Performance Measure What does it show?
-Good Outstanding Percentage of children and young people on child protection plans due to neglect The prevalence of neglect in Cheshire East 2% reduction 5% reduction 10% reduction Percentage of neglect cases using the graded care profile (audit measure) Use of the graded care profile, which supports practitioners to assess and evaluate progress when working with families were neglect is a factor 75-79 80-89 90-100 Qualitative Information Feedback from Children and Young People, Parents and Carers Feedback from Staff taff LSCB Multi-Agency Audits, CAF Audits and CSC Audits - show multi-agency practice is improving and resulting in better outcomes for children and young people, children and young people who are at risk of neglect are protected and families are supported to make sustainable changes LSCB Multi-Agency Audits and CIN&CP Feedback Survey - shows children, young people and parents feel they have received a good service that has helped them Safeguarding Children Operational Group and LSCB Frontline Visits - Partners feel confident working with families were there is neglect and that the use of tools is embedded
+Thresholds Performance Measure What does it show?
+Requires Improvement Good Outstanding Percentage of children and young people on child protection plans due to neglect The prevalence of neglect in Cheshire East 2% reduction 5% reduction 10% reduction Percentage of neglect cases using the graded care profile (audit measure) Use of the graded care profile, which supports practitioners to assess and evaluate progress when working with families were neglect is a factor 75-79 80-89 90-100 Qualitative Information Feedback from Children and Young People, Parents and Carers Fee edback from S taff LSCB Multi-Agency Audits, CAF Audits and CSC Audits - show multi-agency practice is improving and resulting in better outcomes for children and young people, children and young people who are at risk of neglect are protected and families are supported to make sustainable changes LSCB Multi-Agency Audits and CIN&CP Feedback Survey - shows children, young people and parents feel they have received a good service that has helped them confident working with families were there is

-Priority: The partnership effectively protects and ensures good outcomes for THOMY. all children and young people in Cheshire East.
+Priority: The partnership effectively protects and ensures good outcomes for all children and young people in Cheshire East.
 Recommendation: 154.
 Develop links with the Local Family Justice Board so that CESCB can monitor how well the needs Recommendation. of children in public and private law proceedings are met.
-Areas for The LSCB had no oversight of or connection to the Local Family Justice Board, so it could not assure itself Improvement: that young people's needs were being met in relation to public and private proceedings.
-What 'good' looks There are strong connection between the Local Family Justice Board and the LSCB. like: The LSCB receives regular reports from the Local Family Justice Board IIKC.
-Young people's needs are met in relation to public and private proceedings.
+Areas for • The LSCB had no oversight of or connection to the Local Family Justice Board, so it could not assure itself Improvement: that young people's needs were being met in relation to public and private proceedings.
+What 'good' looks There are strong connection between the Local Family Justice Board and the LSCB. like: The LSCB receives regular reports from the Local Family Justice Board Young people's needs are met in relation to public and private proceedings.
 Lead for delivery: Local Safeguarding Children Board

-Ref Action Review date Lead 154.1 CAFCASS to provide an annual report to the Board, identifying any areas of concern, themes and trends, that are added to the business plan Feb 2015 CAFCASS 154.2 Identify Board Members as key links to the Local Family Justice Board Nov 2015 Ian Rush, Chair of the LSCB 154.3 Add link to Family Justice Board as standing item on Executive agenda Dec 2015 LSCB Business Unit 154.4 Include measures on the LSCB performance scorecard that monitor how well the needs of children in public and private law proceedings are met Dec 2015 Curtis Vickers, Quality and Performance Officer 154.5 Update report to Quality and Outcomes Sub Group on impact of Local Family Justice board Jan 2016 Nigel Moorhouse, Director of Children's Social Care
+Ref Action Lead 154.1 CAFCASS to provide an annual report to the Board, identifying any areas of concern, themes and trends, that are added to the business plan Feb 2015 CAFCASS 154.2 Identify Board Members as key links to the Local Family Justice Board Nov 2015 Ian Rush, Chair of the LSCB 154.3 Add link to Family Justice Board as standing item on Executive agenda Dec 2015 LSCB Business Unit 154.4 Include measures on the LSCB performance scorecard that monitor how well the needs of children in public and private law proceedings are met Dec 2015 Dec 2015 Dec 2015 154.5 Update report to Quality and Outcomes Sub Group on impact of Local Family Justice board Jan 2016 Nigel Moorhouse, Director of Children's Social Care